 If a student is failing more than one subject, the student is ineligible to participate in any extra-curricular activities for that specific week.
 If ineligible, the student may not participate in any extra-curricular activity.
 This includes, but is not limited to athletics, clubs, and dances during the period of ineligibility (Sunday through Saturday of the following week).
-Eligibility for the following week is determined by 2:30pm on Thursdays.
+Eligibility for the following week is determined by 2:30pm on Fridays.
 Additional eligibility information can be found in the Athletics section of this handbook as well as in the Athletic Handbook.

-ADVANCED PLACEMENT (AP COURSES)
+ADVANCED PLACEMENT (AP COURSES)-

-Courses designated as Advanced Placement (AP) are weighted by 10%.
-Students may enroll in AP courses with teacher recommendation.
+Courses designated as Advanced Placement (AP) are weighted by 8%.
 Students enrolled in Advanced Placement courses are required to take the College Board's AP exam that is administered in the spring.
 The AP exam testing fee must be paid or the student will not be permitted to take the scheduled AP course.
-Fee waivers are available for those who meet financial need eligibility guidelines.
+Exam fees run approximately \$95.
+Fee reductions are available for those who meet financial need eligibility guidelines.
+AP courses do require summer assignments.
+Failure to complete the pre-course assignments will result in students receiving a zero grade for those assignments.